Periodontal Care Advanced/Non-Surgical

 Advanced Diagnostic Capabilities

 At Austin Dental Spa, we utilize diagnostic technologies such as Micro-IDent® Plus to precisely and effectively identify periodontal disease.
 By taking bacteria test samples from around your teeth, we can learn if pathogens are present at an early stage.
 It is these harmful pathogens that can put you at a higher risk of developing periodontal disease.
 Based on the diagnosis, Dr. Sweeney can determine what type of therapy or antibiotic treatment is best.
-This early detection and treatment offers patients a way to minimize damage that can result from gum infections.
+This early detection and treatment with laser dentistry can often be the most effective way patients can minimize damage from gum infections.

 In addition to our advanced technology, we are proud to offer superior dental care through the Perio Protect® Method.
 As a certified office for Perio Protect®, we are able to manage bacterial communities, also known as biofilm, growing between patients’ teeth and gums.
 The treatment involves standard dental cleaning procedures as well as chemical therapy between office visits.
 This therapy requires patients to wear a customized dental tray for a few minutes each day.
 It is filled with a chemical solution that removes biofilm, treats the infection, and prevents the bacterial regeneration.
 Overall, Perio Protect® proves to be an effective way to treat gum disease as well as prevent further damage from occurring.